Struct tk_http::server::Head

 fn connection_close(&self) -> bool

-if Connection: close
+Return true if Connection: close header exists

 fn connection_header(&'a self) -> Option<&'a str>

-Returns the value of the Connection
+Returns the value of the Connection header (all of them, if multiple)

 fn has_body(&self) -> bool